joshhus/blockchain-sw-25/vscode-extension.md

 - The accompanying smart contract dependencies.

+### Do I need to update my smart contract for Fabric v2.x?
+{: #develop-vscode-creating-a-project-v2}

+Although support for Fabric 2.0 networks was added to the platform, you can still run your existing smart contracts on your peers that run a v1.4 image on a channel with an application capability level of 1.4 or lower.
+Should you later decide to upgrade your peer to a v2.x image and update your channel application capability level to 2.0, your smart contracts will still continue to function as normal.
+No updates are required to the smart contract itself.

+However, if the smart contract was written using the low level APIs provided by the Fabric Chaincode Shim API, your smart contract needs to contain an `Init` function that is used to initialize the chaincode.
+This function is required by the smart contract interface, but does not necessarily need to invoked by your applications.
+But if your smart contract does use the `Init` function to initialize your ledger, you need to move that initialization logic into the smart contract itself and call it separately.
+For example, the smart contract can use a reserved key to check if the smart contract has already been initialized or not.
+If not, then call the initialization logic, otherwise proceed as usual.

+If you want to run your existing smart contract on a channel with application capability 2.x or higher, then you need to repackage the smart contract to the `.tar.gz` format so that it can be installed on peers running Fabric v2.x or higher images.

 ## Step three: Package a smart contract
 {: #packaging-a-smart-contract}

-You need to package a smart contract into the `.cds` format before you can install it on your {{site.data.keyword.blockchainfull_notm}} Platform network or the preconfigured Hyperledger Fabric network.
+You need to package a smart contract before you can install it on your {{site.data.keyword.blockchainfull_notm}} Platform network or the preconfigured Hyperledger Fabric network.
+Fabric v1.4 requires smart contract packages to be in the `.cds` format, and v2.x requires the `.tar.gz` format.
 Complete the following steps to package your smart contract:

 1. Open your smart contract project in VS Code by clicking **File** and then click **Open ...**.
 You can also click **Open Workspace** if you saved your project as a workspace.
 Ensure that you have the smart contract project open in the file viewer.
 2. Click the **{{site.data.keyword.blockchainfull_notm}}** icon to open the **{{site.data.keyword.blockchainfull_notm}}** tab.